Federal vs. Private Student Loans – Bankruptcy Option

 - Loan Forgiveness – If you work in public service, you may qualify for full or partial loan forgiveness for federal student loans.
 However, it is unlikely that your private lender offers loan forgiveness for any reason.

-Lots of car loans, both government and personal, can be paid back according to a range of alternatives.
-The complying with repayment alternatives are offered from government lending institutions.
-Your personal car loan company might or may not supply these alternatives too.
-You need to inquire from your personal student lender concerning payment options.
+Several car loans, both government and personal, can be repaid according to a selection of choices.
+The complying with settlement choices are offered from federal loan providers.
+Your personal car loan firm may or might not offer these alternatives also.
+You must inquire from your private trainee finance firm about settlement options.

 - Deferment – You may temporarily postpone repayment of student loans while you are attending college at last half-time, while experiencing economic hardship, during periods of active military service, and a variety of other reasons.
 Under deferment, your principle and interest payments are delayed.
 Interest does not continue to accrue.

 - Forbearance – You may temporarily postpone student loan payments for several reasons, including poor health or financial hardship.
 Under forbearance, interest continues to accrue.

 - Standard Repayment – Student loan payments are a fixed amount for a fixed number of years.
 Both federal and private student loans may use this type of plan.
 However, private student loans may periodically change payments based on a variable interest rate.

 - Graduated Repayment – Student loan payments start lower and then increase gradually each year.

 - Extended Repayment – Student loan payments may be fixed or graduated, but the length of time to repay is extended, essentially lowering monthly payments.
 This would also result in greater interest payments upon full repayment.